Social 3D Scene Graphs: Modeling Human Actions and Relations for Interactive Service Robots: Method

 For head pose estimation, we employ a two-stage strategy: person heads are first localized using a pre-trained detector, after which their full-range 3D orientations are estimated with a pre-trained model, and the head centroid is obtained from the depth image to anchor orientation in 3D space.

-Given the estimated head pose, we simulate the visual frustum for each person and conduct visibility analysis.
-Scene entities are rendered in the person’s view as depth images.
-To mitigate missing regions in the projected point clouds, we capture the silhouette of each entity and interpolate depth values within its boundary, thereby constructing a dense depth proxy.
-Occlusions are then resolved by depth comparisons across entities.
-For each entity, we compute the proportion of its projected area that remains visible from the person’s perspective, quantified by the silhouette occlusion index in~\cite{soi}.
+Given the estimated head pose, we model each person's visual frustum and render scene entities from the corresponding viewpoint as depth images.
+To address sparsity in the projected point clouds, we interpolate depth values within each entity's silhouette to obtain a dense depth proxy.
+Occlusions are then resolved through per-pixel depth comparisons, and the visibility of each entity is quantified as the fraction of its projected silhouette that remains visible, following the silhouette occlusion index (SOI)~\cite{soi}.

 \textbf{Activity Solver.} The central objective here is to identify the entities with which to establish relationships within the set of visible ones, validating remote activities through the emerging spatial reasoning capabilities of LLMs~\cite{cheng2025spatialrgpt}.
 For a set of remote activities identified as requiring disambiguation and their human behavior descriptions provided by the Activity Descriptor, the Activity Solver inspects the partial 3D scene graph that includes the entities within the human's field of view to locate relevant entities.
 For example, if a person appears to be reading but no book is directly visible, the VLM searches for plausible reading materials within the interaction space, taking into account the visible entities and their occlusion ratio from each person's view, and typical reading distances.